AspadaX/tiny-llm/README.md

 | MLP                  | SwiGLU activation function                              |
 | Normalization        | RMSNorm                                                 |
 | Residual connections | Standard skip connections after attention and MLP       |

+Please refer to [algorithms.rs](./src/algorithms.rs) for codes.

+For tensor operations, please refer to [tensors.rs](./src/tensors.rs).

+The `main` branch contains my hand-written version of tiny-llm.
+If you would like to have a look at the one based on candle, please refer to `candle-based-implementation` branch.

 ## Getting Started